 District heating is at the center of a truly integrated energy system, where demand adapts to the fluctuating production based on renewables and waste heat – but it will require a much higher degree of flexibility than today.

-This involves utilising the available energy resources as efficiently and sustainably as possible while creating the ideal circumstances for integrating renewables.
+This involves utilizing the available energy resources as efficiently and sustainably as possible while creating the ideal circumstances for integrating renewables.

 Download our white paper and learn more about how higher energy efficiency goes hand in hand with lower temperatures and more flexible distribution.